-The IOP-lowering efficacy and safety of 10- and 15-g bimatoprost implants in patients with OAG and OHT after initial and recurrent administrations were evaluated in this phase 3 trial.
-Participants were assigned to one of three treatment groups: 10-mcg bimatoprost implant (n=198), 15-mcg bimatoprost implant (n=198) or BID timolol drops (n=198).
+ARTEMIS 1 assessed the IOP-lowering efficacy and safety of 10- and 15- $\mu$ g bimatoprost implants in patients with OAG and OHT following initial and recurring doses.
+Participants were assigned to one of three treatment groups: 10- $\mu$ g bimatoprost implant (n=198), 15- $\mu$ g bimatoprost implant (n = 198) or BID timolol drops (n = 198).
 The mean age of the participants in the study was 62.5 years.
 Primary OAG was detected in the majority of the studied eyes (78.1%).
 The mean IOP in the study eyes was comparable across treatment groups.
-90.4 percent (10 mcg), 79.3 percent (15 mcg), and 86.9% completed the study (timolol groups).
-There were 3 administration cycles, week 1, week 16 and week 32.
+90.4% (10 $\mu$ g), 79.3% (15 $\mu$ g), and 86.9% completed the study (timolol groups).
+There were 3 administration cycles: week 1, week 16, and week 32.
 The primary endpoints were IOP and the change in IOP from baseline to week 12.
-After the last bimatoprost implant or sham administration, participants were to be followed for at least 12 months, or until month 20.Corneal endothelial cell loss and corneal edema were the most common treatment-emergent adverse events (TEAE) leading to early withdrawal from the bimatoprost implant treatment groups.
-TEAEs, primarily corneal endothelial cell loss and edema, led to the removal of implants in 7 participants (3.6%) in the 10 mcg bimatoprost implant group and 16 subjects (8.3%) in the 15 mcg bimatoprost implant group.
+After the last bimatoprost implant or sham administration, participants were to be followed for at least 12 months, or until month 20.
+Corneal endothelial cell loss and corneal edema were the most common treatment-emergent adverse events (TEAE) that led to early withdrawal from the bimatoprost implant treatment groups.
+TEAEs, primarily corneal endothelial cell loss and edema, resulted in the removal of implants in 7 participants (3.6%) in the 10 $\mu$ g bimatoprost implant group and 16 patients (8.3%) in the 15- $\mu$ g bimatoprost implant group.

-Bimatoprost implants (10- and 15-μg) were shown to be noninferior to timolol in decreasing IOP through week 12.
+Bimatoprost implants (10- and 15- $\mu$ g) were shown to be noninferior to timolol in decreasing IOP through week 12.
 IOP was controlled in most participants after 3 administrations and no further treatment was required after a year.
-The risk-benefit analysis indicated that the 10mcg implant was preferable to the 15mcg implant.
+The risk-benefit analysis indicated that the 10 $\mu$ g implant was preferable to the 15- $\mu$ g implant.
 Durysta is an effective treatment for glaucoma, however it is not superior to standard of care.
-Durysta was implanted every four months for a year in the studies reviewed.
+Durysta was implanted every four months for a year.